uwspstar/Side-Projects/Data-Structure/JS/readme.md

 - ```forEach()``` executes the callback function once for each array element; unlike map() or reduce() it always returns the value undefined and is ```not chainable```
 - ```forEach() does not mutate``` the array on which it is called
 - There is no way to stop or break a forEach() loop other than by throwing an exception.
 If you need such behavior, the forEach() method is the wrong tool.
+- forEach expects a synchronous function
+- In order to display the content of an array in the console, you can use ```console.table()```, which prints a formatted version of the array.

 ### String
 - str.charCodeAt(char)